moonofmylife/EloquentFilter/README.md

 composer require tucker-eric/eloquentfilter
 ```

-There are a few ways to define the filte a model will use:
+There are a few ways to define the filter a model will use:

 - [Use EloquentFilter's Default Settings](#default-settings)
 - [Use A Custom Namespace For All Filters](#with-configuration-file-optional)